The trek continues to

 The historic center of Houston's bohemian and LGBTQ+ communities.
 The tree-lined streets are packed with vintage shops, indie art galleries (including the famed Menil Collection), and some of the best coffee shops in the state.

-Downtown boasts the second-largest concentration of theater seats in the US, home to world-class ballet, opera, and symphony companies.
+Downtown has the second-largest concentration of theater seats in the country, with resident ballet, opera and symphony companies.
 Beneath the streets lies the Downtown Tunnel System, a 6-mile (9.6 km) air-conditioned subterranean network connecting skyscrapers and retail shops—a vital pedestrian escape from the summer heat.

-Located in the bustling Uptown district, The Galleria is the largest shopping mall in Texas, featuring an indoor ice rink and hundreds of high-end stores.
-Just steps away, the Gerald D. Hines Waterwall Park offers a stunning 64-foot semi-circular architectural fountain that recirculates 11,000 gallons of water per minute.
+In Uptown, The Galleria is the largest shopping mall in Texas, with an indoor ice rink and several hundred stores.
+A short walk away stands the Gerald D. Hines Waterwall Park, a 64-foot (20 m) semicircular fountain pouring 11,000 gallons a minute down its inner face.

 But the city's true culinary signature is Viet-Cajun cuisine.
 Born from the Vietnamese community that settled along the Gulf Coast, this unique style marries the earthy spices of Louisiana Cajun boils with the bright, fresh flavors of Vietnamese cooking.
 A pound of Viet-Cajun crawfish—boiled with traditional spices and then tossed in a rich, garlicky citrus-butter sauce—is a quintessential Houston experience, best enjoyed at the restaurant that helped pioneer the style: Crawfish & Noodles.

-Houston is a massive sports town.
-The city is fiercely loyal to the Houston Astros, who play at Minute Maid Park right in the heart of downtown—famous for its retractable roof and the train that runs above left field after a home run.
+Houston supports four major-league teams and is fiercely loyal to all of them.
+The Houston Astros play at Minute Maid Park right in the heart of downtown—famous for its retractable roof and the train that runs above left field after a home run.

-In the fall, the massive NRG Stadium becomes the center of the universe for fans of the NFL's Houston Texans, and also plays host to the Houston Livestock Show and Rodeo, the largest event of its kind in the world.
+In the fall, the cavernous NRG Stadium becomes the center of the universe for fans of the NFL's Houston Texans.

 Houston has produced some of the world's most recognizable faces across entertainment, sports, and music, including: